castlemilk/shorted.com.au/README.md

 [ ] chart styling x,y axis
 [ ] more company info/metadata rendered
 [ ] company image tuning
+[ ] set max to do the longest window of timeseries data possible
 # week 2
 [ ] company image on dark mode
 [ ] query maths for top x tuned - show more sensible values for larger windows